 While our business and the Retained Business have certain common suppliers, primarily component suppliers, we only purchase a limited amount of raw materials, parts and components from such overlapping suppliers.
-In the year ended December 31, 2012, our Group's purchases attributable to common suppliers with the Retained Business accounted for less than 0.54% of our aggregate purchase value from all suppliers of our Group.
+In the year ended December 31, 2012 and the six months ended June 30, 2013, our Group's purchases attributable to common suppliers with the Retained Business accounted for less than 0.54% and 0.61%, respectively, of our aggregate purchase value from all suppliers of our Group.